uva-cs3140-sp24/uva-cs3140-sp24.github.io/schedule.md

 # Course Schedule
 {: .no_toc }

-Update: On Friday, September 22, due to a family emergency, Prof. McBurney moved some schedule elements around, and reschedule the Midterm exam (reducing from two to only one midterm exam)

 Please be aware that homework and quiz dates include a day of the week.
 This is because this content is sometimes published or due on days other than Tuesday/Thursday.
-This is because this schedule only shows Tuesdays and Thursdays, and homeworks may be due on other days of the week.
+This is because this schedule only shows Tuesdays and Thursdays, and homework may be due on other days.

-<iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRESVGydFmhNLA-z_j6NyevQErKY242lizeCpv6eKhqC37YWBx2BLhLw285DSFnIjQf1WCo24EuOnfp/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false" width="1200" height="720"></iframe>
+<iframe src="https://docs.google.com/spreadsheets/d/1xoBESk3JaqCZyBd0z9AhUyfUBLDrksSfBbp4fRPfZI4/edit?usp=drive_link" width="1200" height="720"></iframe>